Freiling87/CCU/CCU/Scratchpad.md

 Only SetRelationshipInitial - search for other occurrences of this trait in the code.
 ###			√	Cop	Access
 Complete
+##		H	Appearance
+###			C	Full-randomization bug
+- Whole appearance is randomized when any appearance trait is added.
+  - Should be a simple fix since it's doing less rather than more.
+###			C	Facial Hair
+####			C	Vanilla facial hair no longer spawns
+New
+###			C	Hair Type
+New
+###			C	Skin Color
+New
+##		H	Bodyguarded
+New
+- There are a few other hits that came up in a string search (possibly "Musician"):
+  - LoadLevel.SpawnStartingFollowers
+  - ObjectMult.StartWithFollowersBodyguardA
+    - Ignore this one, it's for the Player Bodyguard trait
+- Check out ObjectMult.StartWithFollowers, there are something like 4 similarly named methods in there
+###			C	Pilot Trait
+No errors, but no effect.
+###			C	Bodyguard Quantity Traits?
+One / few / many, that's it
+###			C	Bodyguarded - Cop
+New
+###			C	Bodyguarded - Blahd
+New
+###			C	Bodyguarded - Crepe
+New
+###			C	Bodyguarded - Goon
+New
+###			C	Bodyguarded - Gorilla
+New
+###			C	Bodyguarded - Mafia
+New
+###			C	Bodyguarded - Soldier
+New
+###			C	Bodyguarded - Supercop
+New
+###			C	Bodyguarded - Supergoon
+New
+##		H	Booleans
+Might need to limit this to a single flag, since having multiple true at the same time would complicate things
+###			C	If Paid then Flag A/B/C/D True
+New
+###			C	If Killed then Flag A/B/C/D True
+Etc.
+##		H	Cost
+These should apply to Hiring as well as Vendor traits
+###			C	Cost - Alcohol
+A la Bouncer
+###			T	Cost - Banana
+Test
+###			C	Cost - Free
+Free followers, aligned suppliers, etc.
+###			T	Cost - Less
+Test
+###			T	Cost - More
+Test
+##		H	Hire Duration
+###			C	Fairweather
+Hiree will leave if they're damaged in combat
+###			C	Homesick
+###			C	No Homesickness
+###			C	Permanent Hire
+New
+~8x normal hire price
+###			C	Permanent Hire Only
+New
+##		H	Map Marker
+###			P	General Notes
+- Check out:
+GC
+	.questMarkerList
+PlayfieldObject
+	.MinimapDisplay
+x	.SpawnBigQuestMapMarker			Just goes into MinimapDisplay x	.SpawnedBigQuetsMarkerRecently	Not relevant
+	.SpawnNewMapMarker				This is where DrugDealer/Shopkeeper/etc. are detected Quest
+	.questMarkerPrefab
+QuestMarker
+	Entire class!
+	.NetworkmarkerName = agentRealName		This looks like where marker type is determined

+- Also, check out the GPYess trait and see where that comes up.
+###			C	Pilot
+No more errors, but no map marker.
+###			H	Bartender
+Pending pilot
+###			H	Drug Dealer
+Pending pilot
+###			H	Killer Robot
+Pending pilot
+###			H	Question Mark
+Pending pilot
+###			H	Shopkeeper
+Pending pilot
+###			H	Portrait
+Pending customs
+##		H	Spawn
+###			C	Enslaved
+New
+###			C	Hide In Object
+Detect Bush/Manhole on same tile
+###			C	Roaming Gang
+New
+###			C	Slave Owner
+NEw
 ##		H	Utility
 ###			C	Hide Traits in Collapsed Groups
 - While in Character Creator, hide traits in Collapsed Groups